DedicatedJ/Tower-Defense/README.md

 # Tower Defense Game

-A production-level Tower Defense game built with Lua and the LÖVE framework, featuring a faction system, hero powers, and prestige mechanics.
+A Tower Defense game built with Lua and the LÖVE framework, featuring a faction system, hero powers, and prestige mechanics.

 ## Features